Several years ago, I wet felted wool roving into balls for dryer balls.

 I was planning on making a new set of the wet felted roving balls

-when I came across this crochet pattern for dryer balls.
+when I came across this pattern for crochet dryer balls.

 I had some hand-spun wool